 - Any relevant guidance notes and decision notices issued by the Information Commissioner.

-- The school's Freedom of Information and Data Protection policies and guidance, as appropriate.
+- The school's Freedom of Information guidance, as appropriate.

 - Copies of any relevant sections of the School's Freedom of Information Publication Scheme.

-- Any other information which the ICM believes the Secretary may need to have to understand the request and the School's response.
+- Any other information which the ICM believes the Director of Legal and Governance may need to have to understand the request and the School's response.